-Infant GERD symptoms range from mild to life threatening and in some case can go undetected as in silent reflux.
-Because the only way a baby can tell us something is wrong is by crying trying to find out why is a process of elimination.
-So how do you tell if they are crying because of infant reflux?
+Infant GERD symptoms CHECK LIST!
+Because the only way a baby can tell us something is wrong is by crying.
+So how do you tell if they're crying because of baby reflux?
 We explain some signs to look for on this page.

-Symptoms can be non-specific but if you pay attention to when they occur and document them (take our infant acid reflux questionnaire), such as during or after feedings, it is a good indication that the relation is due to feeding or GERD and can also mean that there is gas and/or acid upset occurring.
+Symptoms can be non-specific but if you pay attention to when they occur and document them by using our infant acid reflux questionnaire as a baby reflux journal you can monitor when these symptoms are worse for you and your doctor.
+Such as during or after feedings, it is a good indication that the relation is due to feeding or GERD and can also mean that there is gas and/or acid upset occurring.

 During feeding you are filling your babies belly up with milk or formula.
 The acid sitting in the stomach is risen to the top of the stomach where the esophagus meets, it irritates the esophagus because the cells do not have the capacity to endure the strong effects of stomach acid and causes rawness or damage that is further irritated by more acid.
 This can attribute to grunting noises, gagging, choking, hard swallowing, clawing during feeding, rubbing or hitting their nose and face and coughing.

-Although these more severe infant GERD symptoms or infant acid reflux are not the norm they are very real possibilities.
-They are not intended to scare you or intimidate you but they are real issues that have occurred in infants with acid reflux or GERD.
+Although these more severe infant GERD symptoms are not the norm they are very real possibilities.
+They are not intended to scare you or intimidate you but they are real issues that have occurred in infants with severe acid reflux or GERD.

 Here is some additional information that may be helpful in understanding why certain infant GERD symptoms in infants can be harmful.